joshhjacobson/academic-kickstart/content/home/about.md

 # Welcome

-I am a Master's student in applied mathematics at the University of Colorado Boulder where I'm engaged in the nexus of statistics, climate, and computer science.
-My thesis involves the development of a novel ensemble forecast verification metric for spatial calibration in precipitation fields, supervised by [Will Kleiber](http://amath.colorado.edu/faculty/kleiberw/).
-I have also been involved with the [Kasprzyk Research Group](https://www.colorado.edu/lab/krg/) where I developed visualization software for multi-objective optimization problems.
-Upon graduation, I am preparing to pursue a PhD in statistics with environmental applications.

-This summer, I've been modeling regional sea level rise projections for the 21st century as a Data Science Intern at [Jupiter Intelligence](https://jupiterintel.com/).
-On the weekends, you can find me skiing, mountain biking, or general thrill seeking somewhere in the Rocky Mountains.
+I am a PhD student in the [Center for Environmental](https://niasra.uow.edu.au/cei/index.html) Informatics at the [University of Wollongong](https://www.uow.edu.au/).
+My research involves the development of statistical methods to predict atmospheric carbon dioxide fluxes, supervised by Noel Cressie and Andrew Zammit-Mangion.